ignite/cli/docs/guide/install.md

 This command invokes `curl` to download the install script and pipes the output to `bash` to perform the installation.
 The `starport` binary is installed in `/usr/local/bin`.

-Throughout the tutorial unless noted otherwise you'll be using a **specific version** of Starport.
+Throughout the tutorials unless noted otherwise you'll be using a **specific version** of Starport.
 To install Starport v0.17.1 use the following command:

 ```
 curl https://get.starport.network/starport@v0.17.1! | bash